cd-barratt/Life_on_the_edge.github.io/Vignette.md

 summary_pdfs(species_binomial)
 ```

 **population_vulnerability()** integrates the exposure, adaptive and neutral sensitivity and range shift potential results to create a summary ‘Population vulnerability’ metric per population ranging from low (0) to high (10).
 The function will create a *.csv* output file of the observed data (i.e. where genomic samples are located, and use an inverse distance weighted interpolation to predict Exposure, neutral sensitivity, adaptive sensitivity and Range shift potential results across geographical space, with the underlying assumption that locations closer together share similar properties than those further apart.
 The function produces summary maps of non-interpolated (observed) and interpolated (predicted) data for each of the metrics (separately and also a composite 4-panel map).
-To account for principles of complementarity between metrics, for each species that you analyse the composite 4-panel map of exposure, neutral sensitivity, adaptive sensitivity, range shift potential will highlight the populations that are in the top 10% scores of the metric (highlighted by red circles) and the lower 10% of each metric (highlighted by green circles).
+To account for principles of complementarity between metrics, for each species that you analyse the composite 4-panel map of exposure, neutral sensitivity, adaptive sensitivity, landscape barriers will highlight the populations that are in the top 10% scores of the metric (highlighted by red circles) and the lower 10% of each metric (highlighted by green circles).
 This feature enables you to quickly identify population scores for each metric at a glance, so that relevant conservation actions may be considered.
-The params file allows the user to decide how population vulnerability is calculated by weighting the exposure, adaptive and neutral sensitivity and range shift potential metrics
+The params file allows the user to decide how population vulnerability is calculated by weighting the exposure, adaptive and neutral sensitivity and landscape barriers metrics

  ![image](https://cd-barratt.github.io/Life_on_the_edge.github.io/vignette_figs_tables/csv_16.png)
 <img src="https://cd-barratt.github.io/Life_on_the_edge.github.io/vignette_figs_tables/csv_16.png">